-Never ending a cycle of incomplete working tasks will leave you cranky and depressed.
-All people strive to be productive, but only few of them have necessary skills to do all tasks efficiently.
+Never-ending a cycle of incomplete working tasks will leave you cranky and depressed.
+All people strive to be productive, but only a few of them have the necessary skills to do all tasks efficiently.

-It is accepted that people who deem themselves busy are productive but careful observation indicated that these busy people are just racing their day to go home, run back to televisions, their video games and other distracting things.
-They ran around here and there, but ended up nothing.
-They tend to keep on blaming the external factors for their lack progression.
+It is accepted that people who deem themselves busy are productive but careful observation indicated that these busy people are just racing their day to go home, run back to televisions, their video games, and other distracting things.
+They ran around here and there but ended up nothing.
+They tend to keep on blaming the external factors for their lack of progression.

 Productivity is not about working harder it is about working smartly to make most out of the day.

-Here is the sneak peak of some working habits that have potential to revolutionize your productivity.
+Here is the sneak peek of some working habits that have the potential to revolutionize your productivity.

 1. Write Everything on Your Calendar

-Believe it or not, this work habit is something which can help you to increase your productivity.
+Believe it or not, this work habit is something that can help you to increase your productivity.

-Writing everything on a calendar can contribute in increasing your productivity.
-One more thing which you must have to do is to check your calendar when you get to the work and when you leave office.
-Proper knowledge of the upcoming meeting and obligations will facilitate you to craft a better to do list for the whole day.
+Writing everything on a calendar can contribute to increasing your productivity.
+One more thing which you must have to do is to check your calendar when you get to the work and when you leave the office.
+Proper knowledge of the upcoming meeting and obligations will facilitate you to craft a better to-do list for the whole day.